Workplace Injury Articles

 What Makes a Railroad Case Complex?

 Railroad cases are handled and litigated in the court system under an entirely different set of laws than the normal laws of liability and injury.
 The Railroad Worker’s Act is a very specific set of federal rules and regulations that guide how a lawsuit is brought.
 But that doesn’t mean it’s always clear and simple.
 You need a lawyer that understands the complexities of the law and can tell you how and where to proceed in a court of law.
 Where should I bring my case?
 Interestingly, although it is a federal set of rules and regulations that protects the railroad worker, the law suit can be brought in either state or federal court.
-If the railroad has railroad tracks within the home county of the person who comes to The Segal Law Firm, we can actually file the lawsuit right in his or her backyard.
-You can also file in federal court or state courts and that’s part of the experience that’s going to be important to you when you talk to us here at The Segal Law Firm.
+If the railroad has railroad tracks within the home county of the person who comes to Segal & Amos, PLLC, we can actually file the lawsuit right in his or her backyard.
+You can also file in federal court or state courts and that’s part of the experience that’s going to be important to you when you talk to us here at Segal & Amos, PLLC.
 What is the cause?
 It’s important that you have a lawyer who understands that it’s a completely different

 What Makes a Railroad Case Complex?
 Read More »